wolfgangasdf/sfsyncbrowser/README.md

 * Get the latest [Java JRE 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Don't forget to untick the [crapware](https://www.google.com/search?q=java+crapware) installer, and/or [disable it permanently](https://www.java.com/en/download/faq/disable_offers.xml)!
 * [Download the zip](https://github.com/wolfgangasdf/ssyncbrowser-test/releases) for Mac or (Windows, Linux), extract it somewhere and double-click the app (Mac) or jar file (Windows, Linux).

-Everything should be self-explanatory (watch out for tooltips).
+* Everything should be self-explanatory (watch out for tooltips).
+* Remote file browser keyboard shortcuts

+    * right: enter folder
+    * left: go to parent
+    * space: quicklook (on mac)
+    * meta-w: close

 ### How to develop, compile & package ###

 * Get Oracle JDK 8
 * I use the free community version of [IntelliJ IDEA](https://www.jetbrains.com/idea/download/), just import the project to get started.
 * Package for all platforms: `gradle dist`.
+* There is no native code, cross-platform only based on java.

 ### Used frameworks ###